mupotsal/Productivity-Well/README.md

 **Flow Navigation** (Screen to Screen)

 * Login Page -> Account creation if no log in is available
-* Timer Page -> Start timer and choose amount of money that would be sent if the app is closed/run in background etc.
+* Timer Page -> Start timer and choose the amount of money that would be sent if the app is closed/run in background etc.
 * Settings Page -> Toggle Settings

 ## Wireframes